Nick-Signorelli/AMSI-TaMoMO-Coding-Project/README.md

 # AMSI-TaMoMO-Coding-Project
-This repository contains the code for the final project for AMSI Theory and Methods of Modern Optimisation.
+This repository contains the code for the final project for AMSI Theory and Methods of Modern Optimisation run through RMIT.